gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    The SCTP implementation MUST support fragmentation of user messages using DATA {{RFC9260}}, and optionally I-DATA {{RFC8260}} chunks.

    DTLS/SCTP as an SCTP adaptation layer exist between the ULP user message API and SCTP.
-On the sender side a user message is split into fragments m0, m1, m2, each no larger than 2<sup>14</sup> = 16384 bytes.
+On the sender side a user message is split into fragments m0, m1, m2, each no larger than 2<sup>14</sup> = 16384 bytes or the negotiated maximum DTLS record size ({{Msg-size}}).

 ~~~~~~~~~~~
    m0 | m1 | m2 | ... = user_message